Brandtweary/CyberOrganism/README.md

 # CyberOrganism

-A tag-based task management TUI system that automatically resurfaces relevant tasks based on metadata and context.
+A simple, tag-based task and note manager with a text interface (TUI).
+Automatically resurfaces relevant tasks based on metadata and context.

 ## Features

+- Easy task and note creation
-- Tag-based task organization
+- Tag-based organization
 - Flexible metadata system
-- Terminal User Interface
+- Simple text interface
-- Automatic task resurfacing
+- Smart task resurfacing
+- Recurring tasks

+## Usage

+- Type tasks and notes directly
+- Use #tags to organize
+- Use /commands to switch modes
+- Arrow keys to navigate

 ## Development